open-keychain/open-keychain/OpenKeychain/src/main/res/raw-tr/help_start.md

-[//]: # (NOTE: Please put every sentence in its own line, Transifex puts every line in its own translation field!)
+[//]: # (NOT: Lütfen her tümceyi kendi satırına koyun, Transifex her satırı kendi çeviri alanına koyar!)

 ## How do I activate OpenKeychain in K-9 Mail?
 To use OpenKeychain with K-9 Mail, you want to follow these steps: